OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 - **Append-on-send** feature &ndash; If you call [item.body.AppendOnSendAsync](/javascript/api/outlook/office.body?view=outlook-js-1.9&preserve-view=true#outlook-office-body-appendonsendasync-member(1)) in the on-send handler, an error is returned.
 - **AppSource** &ndash; You can't publish Outlook add-ins that use the on-send feature to [AppSource](https://appsource.microsoft.com) as they will fail AppSource validation.
 Add-ins that use the on-send feature should be deployed by administrators.

+  > [!IMPORTANT]
+  > When running `npm run validate` to [validate your add-in's manifest](../testing/troubleshoot-manifest.md), you'll receive the error, "Mailbox add-in containing ItemSend event is invalid.
+Mailbox add-in manifest contains ItemSend event in VersionOverrides which is not allowed."
+This message appears because add-ins that use the `ItemSend` event, which is required for this version of the on-send feature, can't be published to AppSource.
+You'll still be able to sideload and run your add-in, provided that no other validation errors are found.

 - **Manifest** &ndash; Only one `ItemSend` event is supported per add-in.
 If you have two or more `ItemSend` events in a manifest, the manifest will fail validation.
 - **Performance** &ndash; Multiple roundtrips to the web server that hosts the add-in can affect the performance of the add-in.
 Consider the effects on performance when you create add-ins that require multiple message- or meeting-based operations.
 - **Send Later** (Mac only) &ndash; If there are on-send add-ins, the **Send Later** feature will be unavailable.